bilibili/flv.js/README.md

 gulp release         # packaged & minimized js will be emitted in dist folder
 ```

-[cnpm](https://github.com/cnpm/cnpm) is recommended if you are in Mainland China.
+[cnpm](https://github.com/cnpm/cnpm) mirror is recommended if you are in Mainland China.

 ### Getting Started
 ```js